 The product combines three modular components built on blockchain: 1. rationalization and digitization of agreement terms from ‘paper’ to smart contracts; 2.
 Automation of supply chain process workflows; and 3.
 Generation of on- and off-blockchain transactions.

 The Token is an ERC-20 compliant Token that will be incorporated into the Ethereum blockchain.
 The Token is not a medium of exchange (like Bitcoin) or a utility token.
 Rather, it is a token debt security.
-The Token represents secured indebtedness of the Company, except for the Gold Backing.
-As a result of the Gold Backing, the Company will store gold as partial asset backing for the Token without which the Token is secured.
+The Token represents a claim on the assets of the Company, a portion of which (initially 70%, then increasing by 6% per year for five years), is secured by the Gold Backing.
+The Gold Backing of the Token represents a priority claim on physical gold assets held by the Company.

 The Token will be treated as a security, and follow the rules and regulations of the Securities and Exchange Commission and other applicable securities laws governing the issuance and transfer of securities.
 The proceeds generated by the sale of the Tokens will be used to acquire additional gold inventory.

 Metals House will keep physical gold reserves for each Token purchased.
 Below is the distribution.

 • Inventory Gold: The Company will purchase gold with 70% of the purchase price of the Tokens and may trade such gold.